-I stood at a safe distance behind a thin rope as a lone Sumba horseman advanced with great speed onto the large grassy field.
-With spear poised he challenged his opponent on the other side of the field to come forward.
+I stood safely behind a thin rope as a lone Sumba horseman advanced with great speed onto the large grassy field.
+With spear poised, he challenged his opponent on the other side of the field to come forward.
 He looked like he wanted blood.
-Daniel, my guide, informed me that the more blood spilt on the ground that day, the richer the rice harvest would be.
+Elizabeth, my guide, informed me that the more blood spilled on the ground that day, the richer the rice harvest would be.

-As more riders entered the field, Daniel nudged me forward towards the police who were positioned on the edge of the field in front of the spectator area.
-“It is safer if we stand closer to them”, he said.
-“If the crowd gets rowdy and overexcited there could be trouble.
-Also, the police have shields which they can use if a wayward spear comes flying through the air”, he added with a chuckle.
+As more riders entered the field, Elizabeth nudged me forward towards the police, who were positioned on the edge of the field in front of the spectator area.
+“It is safer if we stand closer to them,” she said.
+“If the crowd gets rowdy and overexcited, there could be trouble.
+Also, the police have shields which they can use if a wayward spear comes flying through the air”, she added with a chuckle.

-The speed and agility of the bareback horsemen as they raced forward with spears at the ready was impressive.
-Sometimes spears were released with the forward charge and sometimes the charge was merely a tease.
-As the battle gathered pace a tally was kept of hits to the opponents.
+The speed and agility of the bareback horsemen as they raced forward with spears at the ready were impressive.
+Sometimes, spears were released with the forward charge, and sometimes, the charge was merely a tease.
+As the battle gathered pace, a tally was kept of the opponents’ hits.
 I could feel the tension rising as war-like cries rose above the crowd, adding to the drama of the challenge.

 At one point, I looked up from the action on the field and saw that every rooftop on the nearby buildings was crowded with young people wanting to be in the best position to watch this phenomenal display of horsemanship.
 Every other vantage point, including trucks and trees, was also packed with locals who had come out in full force to watch the action.